 Read MoreCaring for Someone Should Never Translate Into Mental, Physical, or Emotional Abuse

 Juliet Macur of the #newyorktimes wrote a great article about a decision that USA Gymnastics made earlier this year: They suspended a coach for eight years for repeatedly putting her #athletes‘ #mentalhealth, #emotionalhealth, and #physicalhealth in jeopardy.
-This decision by USA Gymnastics shows they are aware of […]
+This decision by USA Gymnastics shows they are aware of how coaches can adversely impact #athletes both short and long term.
+However, Maggie Haney, the coach that […]

 Read MoreTaking Innocence Away From a Child